The Working River

 Industrial Land

-Industry along the Lower Fraser River will work with the First Nations, government, stakeholders and communities to ensure the use and availability of existing industrial land is protected and maintained, will seek out opportunities to grow the industrial land base where appropriate and supports industrial land banking strategy.
+Industry along the Lower Fraser River will work with First Nations, government, stakeholders and communities to ensure the use and availability of existing industrial land is protected and maintained, will seek out opportunities to grow the industrial land base where appropriate and supports an industrial land banking strategy.

 Port Competitiveness